Integrable Deformations of Sigma Models: The principal chiral model and the Wess-Zumino term

 where $h^\vee$ is the dual Coxeter number of $\alg{g}$.
 In a general representation this means that

 where $\chi_\ind{R}$ is the index of the representation and $\Tr$ is the usual matrix trace.
 It follows that $\tr$ is independent of the choice of representation.} This is the Killing form.
-It is also useful to introduce the pull-backs of the left- and right-invariant Maurer-Cartan forms
+We also introduce the left- and right-invariant Maurer-Cartan forms

+which are the distinguished differential 1-forms on the Lie group manifold $\grp{G}$ valued in the Lie algebra $\alg{g}$, and their pull-backs to the 2-d worldsheet \unskip\footnote{In \iflectures these notes \else this review \fi we typically refer to the 2-d space-time as the worldsheet.}

-which are valued in the Lie algebra $\alg{g} = \Lie(\grp{G})$.
+also valued in the Lie algebra $\alg{g}$.
+Here the index $\mu = t,x$ runs over the 2-d worldsheet coordinates.
 The flatness of the Maurer-Cartan forms then implies that